 A hybrid approach to REDD implementation is proposed, although the full details of this still need to be worked out through pilots and further consultations and studies.
 A hybrid of national and sub-national implementation approaches would allow strategic issues (i.e., policy, legal and tenure arrangements) to be addressed at the national level, while benefit sharing, financing and monitoring can follow sub-national approaches taking advantages of existing and proven multi-stakeholder mechanisms at these levels.
 The most appropriate scale for Nepal will be determined by the national REDD strategy, which will articulate the necessary policies and other measures needed to reduce forestry related emissions.
 Once identified, large-scale drivers of deforestation and forest degradation will need to be addressed through national policy interventions coupled with strong political support.
 Compensation schemes for participating in the REDD mechanism are difficult to design when opportunity costs and other factors that influence REDD vary among the country's different geographic regions.
-This supports the concept of a sub-national approach to implementing REDD where (as proposed by Borner and Wunder, 2008) compensation can be differentiated according to the specific opportunity costs rather than through a uniform national compensation scheme2.
+This supports the concept of a sub-national approach to implementing REDD where (as proposed by Borner and Wunder, 2008) compensation can be differentiated according to the specific opportunity costs rather than through a uniform national compensation scheme.
 Sub-national implementation would allow a system of differentiated payments to be more effectively implemented using tested institutional arrangements such as multi-stakeholder bodies at the district and community level.
 However, the transaction costs of such differentiated and hybrid approaches need to be considered through further analysis and study.
 A possible challenge to using differentiated payments for Nepal could be inter-regional or inter-community conflicts arising from the different payments that would result.
 The diversity of community forests, in terms of area coverage, species type, growth rates may contribute to this.
+Learning from the existing pilot projects (e.g. NORAD pilot projects) will be a crucial asset for deciding REDD strategy, MRV and institutional arrangement.

-2 Borner and Wunder (2008); Incentive to Sustainable Forest Ecosystems
+&lt;sup>2 Borner and Wunder (2008); Incentive to Sustainable Forest Ecosystems